 The downside to bigger weddings is you must plan on a bigger budget and you will spend a lot of the day talking to guests as they congratulate you.
 Also, in my experience as a photographer, you are typically limited to the venue for portraits.
 Unless you allot a specific time and a good amount of time for portraits you get a specific look which is the venue you chose.
 If you are wanting a little more variety in your photographs an easy fix would be to plan an extra session another day (before or after) to get another location.
 This is a perfect idea because you also aren’t stressed for time or worried about the schedule you get to focus on each other and just enjoy the moment.

-Smaller weddings typically mean a smaller budget and give you lots of options to work with.
+Smaller weddings typically mean a smaller cost and that can give you more of options to work with.

 If you are doing a destination wedding you have lots of options, the beach, mountains, restaurants, open fields.
 Your only limit on the location is budget and how you are wanting the rest of the wedding to be.
 The upside to having a destination wedding is obvious… TRAVEL and BEAUTIFUL locations.